bazaah/jaesve/README.md

 "/gradient/blues/2", "#0000f2"
 ```

 Why are some entries like 'phone number' or 'gradient' empty?
 Because they are not endpoints, they could contain other k:v pairs.
+Note that by default jaesve will include type information, which we removed with `-t`.

 For another example, let's say that you're only interested in finding numbers, and you want to read from stdin.
-After some thought you type: `cat some/path/sample.json | cargo run --release -- -xt | grep Number` which outputs:
+After some thought you type: `cat some/path/sample.json | cargo run --release | grep Number` which outputs:

 ```bash
 "/a number", Number, 42
 ```

-What happened here? `cat` sent to jaesve's stdin which was enabled by `-x` and because we were only looking for JSON numbers (not numbers inside strings) we need to get the `-t`ypes after which we send it off to `grep` to filter out everything that is not a `Number`.
+What happened here? `cat` sent to jaesve's stdin which was auto detected due to no `-i` and because we were only looking for JSON numbers (not numbers inside strings) we send it off to `grep` to filter out everything that is not a `Number`.

 ### Errors